 Psilocybin Mushroom Abuse Does Not Lead to Addiction, so What’s the Problem?

 Information provided by the Center for Substance Abuse Research makes the assertion that psilocybin mushrooms are not physically or psychologically addictive.
-Repeated use of the drug does result in tolerance, but if an individual withholds the abuse of the drug for a long-enough period of time, the euphoric effects will return.
+Repeated use of the drug does result in intolerance, but if an individual withholds the abuse of the drug for a long-enough period of time, the euphoric effects will return.
 For some individuals who engage in this type of drug abuse, these types of statements lead them to believe that their drug abuse is somehow harmless.

 Unfortunately, this thought process can be misleading.
-Addiction, or substance dependence as it is referred to by the American Psychiatric Association, is first and foremost a condition based upon behaviors.
+Addiction, or substance dependence as it is referred to by the American Psychiatric Association, is first and foremost a condition based on behaviors.
 According to the Mayo Clinic, a few of the behaviors that can indicate addiction are:

 - Placing a priority on the abuse of a drug to the detriment of social, familial or vocational responsibilities

 - Spending an inordinate amount of time seeking the drug, abusing the drug and recovering from the effects of the drug

 - Lack of interest in activities that used to seem important, such as hobbies one used to enjoy